Robert Tannahill: Life

 In the years which followed, his interest in poetry and music blossomed after he became acquainted with the composer Robert Archibald Smith, who set some of his songs in the Scots language to music.
 While taking part in the literary life of the town, he helped found the Paisley Burns Club and became its secretary.
 His work now began to appear in periodicals such as The Scots Magazine and in 1807 he published a small collection of poems and songs in an edition of 900 copies which sold out in a few weeks.
 Out on a walk some time later, he heard a girl in a field singing his "We'll meet beside the dusky glen on yon burnside" and was greatly encouraged.
 But in 1810, following the rejection of an augmented collection of his work by publishers in Greenock and Edinburgh, he fell into a despondency aggravated by fears for his own health.
-Eventually he burned all his manuscripts and apparently drowned himself in a culverted stream under the Paisley Canal, where he was found because he had left his jacket and watch at the mouth of the tunnel.
+Eventually he burned all his manuscripts and apparently drowned himself in a culverted stream under the Paisley Canal, where he was found by his close friend Peter Burnet, because he had left his jacket and watch at the mouth of the tunnel.

 However, in 2024 research conducted by Paisley Museum and Dr Moira Hansen from the Open University cast doubt on the belief that he deliberately took his own life.
 According to the researchers, Tannahill was suffering from tuberculosis and was experiencing "episodes of incoherent delirium".
 He entered the stream in a confused state, in an attempt to cool himself in the water.
 This explains why he took the time to remove his coat and watch, and why he hadn’t headed for the deeper waters nearby.
 The researchers concluded that his death was accidental rather than suicide.